["learn"]

 Jump to:

 Ready to embark on a flavourful journey to discover different types of gin?
-Jump aboard, friend!
-Cherished by cocktail enthusiasts around the globe, this clear spirit comes in various types, each with its own captivating history and unique taste.
+Hop aboard, friend!
+Cherished by cocktail enthusiasts around the globe, this clear liquor comes in various types, each with its own captivating history and unique taste.

-From the iconic London dry to the intriguing Japanese gin, we’re sharing everything you need to know about the origins and flavour profiles of each type of gin, as well as tasty food pairings that go with each kind.
-Whether you’re a seasoned gin aficionado or a curious beginner, let’s raise our glasses to the fascinating realm of gin and its wide-ranging possibilities.
+In this guide, we’re sharing everything you need to know about the origins and flavour profiles of each type of gin, including tasty food pairings that go with each kind.
+Whether you’re a seasoned gin aficionado or a curious beginner, let’s raise our glasses to the fascinating world of gin and its wide-ranging possibilities.

 1. London dry gin